-The charter (download here) is a commitment for an individual, and perhaps their school or youth group, to commit to working for peace, whether that means challenging the arms trade or confronting racism in their own community.
+The Peace Charter is a commitment for an individual, and perhaps their school or youth group, to commit to working for peace, whether that means challenging the arms trade or confronting racism in their own community.
 The charter comes with a pledge to take action plus lots of resources and ideas for young people to do just that.
 We’d love you to encourage schools and youth groups to sign the charter.
-Their peace work will be celebrated in national award hosted by BBC Radio, which will showcase examples young people acting as peacebuilders or ambassadors for peace.
-Who will you nominate?

 This film features Steve Chalke talking about the vision behind INSPIRE and how you can get involved.